fbundle/sorts/expr/README.md

-## ast
+## expr

-A tiny AST package for a LISP-like syntax with optional infix blocks.
+A tiny expression AST package for a LISP-like syntax with optional infix blocks.
 It provides:

 - Tokenizer: splits a source string into tokens with simple preprocessing
 - Parser: builds an AST `Expr` from tokens, supporting both prefix and infix forms